 16. Booking your rehearsal dinner and venue

 If your wedding venue does not have an option for a rehearsal dinner, plan a rehearsal dinner that is intimate and purposeful.
-Go over the day of details and make sure that everyone’s day of needs is met.
+Go over the day of details and make sure that everyone’s day of needs are met.

 Free Wedding Registry With a FREE GIFT From AMAZON